Exercise Exercise

 Manual_sternal_assessment_during_trunk_lateral_flexion

-Management of Sternal Instability
+Sternal Instability Management

 Patients with sternal instability should continue to follow the “Keep Your Move in the Tube” method to ensure safe performance of transfers and daily tasks.